Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 And at this point, just so you guys know, it's irrefutable that it's a genocide.

-Anyone that tries to sit there and tell you that it's not a genocide is is a fucking idiot.
+Anyone that tries to sit there and tell you that it's not a genocide is a fucking idiot.

-Almost every genocide expert unequivocally has been saying what's going on in Gaza is by definition textbook genocide.
+Almost every genocide expert unequivocally has been saying what's going on in Gaza is, by definition, textbook genocide.

-You don't need to eliminate the people within one day, like Damas Nanyahu says, for it to be a genocide.
+You don't need to eliminate the people within one day, like Damas Nanyahu says, for it to be a genocide, or some other IDF idiot that told me that the population went up.

 It actually didn't.